GumbyWiz/CW2024/README.md

 **Changes Made**
 - Adjusted IMAGE_HEIGHT from 125 to 7.
 This change optimizes the visual scaling of projectiles, making them smaller for better representation on the game screen.

+**EnemyProjectile**

+**Changes Made**
+- Adjusted IMAGE_HEIGHT from 50 to 25.
+This change optimizes the visual scaling of projectiles, making them smaller for better representation on the game screen.

 **ActiveActor**

 **Changes Made**